 The U.S. has long supported a return to power by Bhutto, who was perceived to be a moderate willing to work with Washington on the war on terror.
 She was also seen as a democratic leader who would serve as a counter to the plummeting popularity of Musharraf, who took power in a 1999 military coup.
 It was thought that a power-sharing deal between the two, in which Musharraf stayed on as president while Bhutto lead as prime minister, would promote stability in this nuclear armed nation of 165 million.
 But from the day of her arrival in Pakistan after eight years in exile, Bhutto’s return has been marred by violence.

-On October 18th, a pair of bombs detonated in the midst a welcome home rally infor the former two-time prime minister, killing some 145 in a deliberate attempt on her life.
-The organization responsible for the carnage has not yet been identified, but Bhutto said she suspected and some unspecified members of Musharraf’s government who did not want to see her return to power.
+On October 18th, a pair of bombs detonated in the midst a welcome home rally in Karachi for the former two-time prime minister, killing some 145 in a deliberate attempt on her life.
+The organization responsible for the carnage has not yet been identified, but Bhutto said she suspected al Qaeda and some unspecified members of Musharraf’s government who did not want to see her return to power.
 Despite the clear threat to her life, Bhutto continued to campaign publicly with the kind of mass rallies that are the cornerstone of politicking in Pakistan.
 “I am not afraid,” she told TIME last month, “I am ready to die for my country.”

 Haqqani, now a professor at Boston University, isn’t sure what the latest bloodshed means for his country.
 “Will the Pakistani military realize that this is going to tear the fabric of the nation apart, and so really get serious about securing the country and about getting serious in dealing with the extremist jihadis?” he wondered.
 But he made clear he feels the best chance for such a policy has just evaporated.
 “She did show courage, and she was the only person who spoke out against terrorism,” he said.
 “She was let down by those in Washington who think that sucking up to bad governments around the world is their best policy option.”